UnumID/Server-SDK-Typescript/README.md

 ## Logging
 One can set the log level via the env var LOG_LEVEL.
 It defaults to info.
 Set to debug for more information, i.e. LOG_LEVEL=debug.

+We are using standard NPM log levels.
 More details on the various log levels [here](https://github.com/winstonjs/winston#logging-levels).

-The logs default to stdout so can be aggregated and using any log provider you would like from disk.
+The logs default to stdout so can be aggregated using any log provider you would like from disk.

 ## SDK functionality
 The Server SDK uses the UnumDto type to facilitate handling many response body types while providing a reliable structure to access the result.